 As someone thinking about a move to Austin, I’m sure you may be curious about how much you should expect to pay in property taxes for any given home.
 Property tax rates vary drastically across central Texas, and it’s important you have a good estimate of what this cost will be before you buy a home.
-Your annual property taxes will be calculated using the purchase price of the home and the tax rate for that specific property.
+Your annual property taxes will be calculated using the county's appraised value of the home and the tax rate for that specific property.
 If it’s your primary home, you can apply for a homestead exemption reducing the amount of your total annual property tax bill.
 However, you have to know the tax rate to even have a rough idea of what you may expect to pay in property taxes!

 Until today, I didn‘t realize just how hard it was to search for this critical number.
 It’s almost impossible to search for homes with low property taxes in the Austin area.
 I scoured hundreds of websites and did not find one that had a search field for property tax rates.